downly-app/ollama.vip/README.md

 For non-commercial use (personal, educational, research), this software is available under GPL v3 terms.

 ### Commercial Use
 Commercial use requires a separate commercial license.
-Contact us at [contact@ollama.vip] for commercial licensing.
+Contact us at [yzmm@outlook.com] for commercial licensing.

 See the [LICENSE](LICENSE) file for complete details.